-You will be required to wear a mask in the office aside from the clinical room when you receive treatment.
+You will be recommended to wear a mask in the office aside from the clinical room when you receive treatment.

 Our goal is to deliver dental treatment to you in the safest possible manner.
 Although these changes are not convenient for anyone involved, they are designed to protect not only healthy individuals but those of us who are elderly or medically compromised who are at higher risk for complications from any illness.
 Subtext

 As we are currently not seeing patients who are COVID-19 positive or suspected of having COVID, the provincial health authority, Worksafe BC and the College of Dental Surgeons have deemed our previously used universal precautions to be more than adequate to reduce the spread of diseases including COVID-19.
 The addition of mandatory hand sanitization by our patients prior to receiving treatment has been added as a requirement.